List of Kamen Rider Drive characters: Freeze

-The Freeze Roidmude (フリーズロイミュード, Furīzu Roimyūdo), also known simply as Freeze (フリーズ, Furīzu) and formerly known as Roidmude 001 (ロイミュード001, Roimyūdo Zero Zero Ichi), is an ice/snow-themed Cobra-Type Roidmude, the leader of the Roidmude forces, and one of Tenjuro Banno's earliest creations who joined Heart and Brain in killing Banno and Krim Steinbelt before causing the Global Freeze as Freeze has the ability to create the strongest Heavy Acceleration field, even in his original form.
+The Freeze Roidmude (フリーズロイミュード, Furīzu Roimyūdo), also known simply as Freeze (フリーズ, Furīzu) and formerly known as Roidmude 001 (ロイミュード001, Roimyūdo Zero Zero Ichi), is an ice/snow-themed Cobra-Type Roidmude, the leader of the Roidmude forces, and one of Tenjuro Banno's earliest creations who joined Heart and Brain in killing Banno and Krim Steinbelt before causing the Global Freeze.
 Not long afterwards, Freeze assumed the form of Soichi Makage (真影 壮一, Makage Sōichi), secretary of the National Bureau of Defense (国家防衛局, Kokka Bōeikyoku), to watch over the police force and evolved into his Advanced form.

 In the present, he creates Neo Viral Cores to bolster the Roidmudes in their fight against the Kamen Riders and fights to personally remove Shinnosuke Tomari from the police force while using him to complete his evolution.
 While Freeze succeeds in attaining his Over-Evolved form using humiliation as his emotional catalyst and killing Shinnosuke, the latter's allies revive him so he can destroy Freeze in retaliation for seemingly killing his father, Eisuke Tomari, though Freeze reveals it was Mitsuhide Nira instead before he dies.

 In his Advanced form, Freeze possesses cryokinesis and the ability to produce snowflakes capable of suppressing memories, though Eisuke proved immune.
+Additionally, he is capable of producing the strongest Heavy Acceleration field, even in his original form.
 In his Over-Evolved form, Freeze can fly, generate snowstorms, and produce energy blasts and shields.